morphismtech/free-categories/Announcement.md

 endofunctor typeclasses, which may be used to provide a familiar API for the free category functor.

-Now, the free category has to a functor the category of quivers to the category of `Category`s which is left adjoint to forgetting the `Category` constraint.
+Now, the free category is a functor from the category of quivers to the category of `Category`s which is left adjoint to forgetting the `Category` constraint.
 If you unpack the definition of left adjoint in this case you find that for the free category functor `path`